Skip to main content

 • Wood from poison oak, poison sumac, or oleander

 Moldy wood poses health risks and creates off-flavors.
-White or green mold indicates moisture problems requiring wood disposal.
-Black mold presents serious health hazards and requires immediate removal.
+White or green mold indicates moisture problems; black mold requires immediate disposal and serious attention.
+Proper wood identification prevents accidentally using toxic species — when uncertain, don’t use it.

 Fire safety requires maintaining clear areas around smokers and storing wood away from heat sources.
-Keep fire extinguishers accessible and never leave active fires unattended.
-Dispose of ashes in metal containers after complete cooling.
+Keep fire extinguishers accessible and dispose of ashes in metal containers after complete cooling.

 Purchasing and Quality Assessment